slim71/SpartanLIFT/doc/Development notes.md

 ```
 because in **ament_cmake_gmock** at the 'humble' tag `ThrowsMessage` (as other functions) is not defined

-CHECK: ROI as fleet radius?

-Considering that external functionalities are not active if the main module is not present, everything can throw an error if node_ is not set
+Considering that external functionalities are not active if the main module is not present, everything can throw an error if node_ is not set.

-TODO: add ros_gz_sim as package?
-TODO: create Micro-XRCE as own package

 'make' in PX4 folder before launch file after installation

-TODO: check eigen is in requirements
-TODO: change nodes name
-CHECK: gazebo topics, maybe from unused plugins
-TODO: add models to pelican from PX4, so both can be used to inspect them
-TODO: explictly say about `source /opt/ros/humble/setup.bash` and `~/Documents/git/ros_gz_workspace/install/setup.bash`
-TODO: what about ros_gz_workspace?
-TODO: explain the ros_gz_bridge addition

-To generate compile_commands.json, launch colcon build --cmake-args DCMAKE_EXPORT_COMPILE_COMMANDS=ON
+PX4 and mavlink support global setpoints, but only with GPS coordinates.
+Since we're set inside a warehouse, the application would most probably use some sort of inside positioning system instead.
+The conversion from this to the vehicles' body frames will have to be made manually then.

+Seems like the EKF2 is initialized in {0,0,0} even when using
+`PX4_SYS_AUTOSTART={code} PX4_GZ_MODEL_POSE='{x},{y}' PX4_SIM_MODEL={model} ./build/px4_sitl_default/bin/px4 -i {count+1}`
+so for now the global position is not used

 ---
 ## Launch file notes